-Environmental protection at Aurubis Finland Oy, Pori site
+Environmental protection at the Pori site

-The rolling mill in Pori is a state-of-the-art hot and cold rolling mill, and it is fully integrated from casting to finishing.
-In 2018, our 260 employees produced 38,100 t of strip, sheet, plate, and circles as well as 54,400 t of shapes, of which more than half was for internal use.
+The rolling mill in Pori with 325 employees is a state-of-the-art hot and cold rolling mill, and it is fully integrated from casting to finishing.
+In 2025, we produced around 50,000 t of strip, sheet, plate and circles as well as around 60,000 t of shapes, more than half of which for internal use.
 The selection of high-quality products covers a wide range of copper and copper alloys.
-Copper scrap is the main input for production; recycling materials account for around 75 % of the raw materials used in the foundry.
-The waste heat that arises in the foundry is sold to the local power plant Pori Energia.
-The waste heat produced during the hot rolling process is reused to preheat combustion air during processing.
+Copper scrap is the main input for production, and recycling materials account for around 65 % of the raw materials used in the foundry.
+In 2025 Pori started to use totally CO2 free electricity, and we installed an own solar power plant as one source of electricity.
+The waste heat that arises in the foundry is sold to local power plant Pori Energia.
+The waste heat produced when heating the cakes during the hot rolling process in the walking beam furnace is reused to preheat the incoming combustion air for the furnace.
+The excess waste heat is collected in waste heat batteries for later heating use.
+Emissions of dust and volatile organic compounds (VOCs) are reduced to a minimum using afterburning and filters in the foundry.
+Cooling water in the smelting process circulates in a closed system.
+Cooling and process water from the rolling mill is treated by an external service company, including the removal of copper and oil residues.
+In 2025, around € 180,000 was invested in measures to improve our environmental performance.

 Environmental Protection - facts & figures